Navy Marine Corps Intranet: Overview

 On 30 September 2010, the NMCI contract ended and the new Continuity of Services Contract (COSC) began.
 Under the COSC, the Navy retains the same scope of NMCI services with HP, but the network becomes a government-owned, contractor-supported, managed services environment.

 This is a paradigm shift because under the original NMCI contract, the government managed the network at a distance and did not own any IT assets used in the program.
 Rather, they were owned by the prime contractor, and services are provided to the government on a per-seat basis.
 Pricing is primarily assessed on a per-machine basis that includes security services, help desk support, and periodic technology upgrades; however, fees for additional services (such as classified connectivity, mission-critical service, additional user accounts, software installation, seat moves, remote access from mobile devices, etc.) did apply.
 Videophones that provide equal access for Deaf employees are not permissible under NMCI regulations.
 As of October 2007, the per-seat price for all of NMCI was reduced by 15 percent.
 Desktop PCs and laptops as well as other network components are being continually upgraded in order to enhance performance and security.

 NMCI is the first large-scale federal government IT centralization and outsourcing project.
 Its lessons have informed other government agency efforts to consolidate and outsource IT services.
 According to industry analyst Warren Suss of Suss Sonsulting, "In the long run, government agencies will come to see the need for similar types of solutions, and I think they'll look to NMCI for lessons learned."

 The NMCI program is managed by the Navy's Program Executive Office–Enterprise Information Systems (PEO-EIS).
+Following the original NMCI contract, the U.S. Navy transitioned the program toward the Next Generation Enterprise Network (NGEN) model to increase operational flexibility and security.
+In February 2020, the Department of the Navy moved into the NGEN Re-compete (NGEN-R) phase by awarding a $7.7 billion Service Management, Integration, and Transport (SMIT) contract to Leidos to handle the modernization and oversight of the NMCI environment.